 Learning to listen to your body and to eat intuitively can be challenging and scary.
 Facing the fear of weight gain is often a frightening component.
 If this fear is too great, you may need to work with a professional who can help you confront this fear and other, stuffed-down emotions, so you can stop using food to help you cope.

 It is possible to trust yourself with food again!
-Get help today from someone in our directory.
+Get help today from a provider at Food Is Not The Enemy.
 Call or email us or a provider that you think can help.
 It’s okay to ask for help.
 We understand that it can be scary and we are here to help!
 Reach out today and start on your path to Intuitive Eating.